kheller18/data-structures-algorithms/questions/CSS.md

        + Here, the element to which the class is applied ensures that the element is positioned on the right of the container.
 If you specify the value of float as left, then the element will be placed on the left side of the container.

 20. What is a z-index, how does it function?
-    + z-index is used for specifying the vertical stacking of the overlapping elements that occur at the time of its positioning.
+    + `z-index`: used for specifying the vertical stacking of the overlapping elements that occur at the time of its positioning.
 It specifies the vertical stack order of the elements positioned that helps to define how the display of elements should happen in cases of overlapping.
     + The default value of this property is 0 and can be either positive or negative.
 Apart from 0, the values of the z-index can be:
      + `Auto`: The stack order will be set equal to the parent.
      + `Number`: The number can be positive or negative.
 It defines the stack order.